Dublin landmarks

 7 Bow St, Dublin.

-Do you prefer whiskey?
-Then a visit to the Old Jameson Distillery might be interesting for you.
-During a guided tour you will learn how whiskey is made and what is important.
+Would you rather drink whiskey instead?
+Then a visit to the Old Jameson Distillery might be of interest to you.
+On a guided tour you will learn how whiskey is made and what is important in the process.
 A visit to the distillery is not complete without a whiskey tasting afterwards.
 You can also combine a visit to the Old Jameson Distillery with a visit to the Guinness Storehouse.
 There are various offers for this.

 Ha'penny Bridge – one of the most popular Dublin sights with photographers

-The bridge connects Temple Bar to the north bank of the Liffey.
+The bridge connects Temple Bar with the north bank of the Liffey.
 Hardly anyone knows its official name, Wellington Bridge.
-The bridge is better known by its nickname Ha'penny Bridge.
-She received this because in the 19th century a fee of half a penny had to be paid to cross the bridge.
+The bridge is definitely better known by its nickname, Ha'penny Bridge.
+This was given to it because in the 19th century a fee of half a penny had to be paid to cross the bridge.
 This was abolished in 1919, but the name stuck.

 The wrought iron construction was created by John Windsor, a steel worker from Shropshire in England.
 It is one of the city's main photo opportunities for visitors.
 She looks attractive especially at night.
 Then it is lit.